 - He wasn’t informed about typical HAVS symptoms and encouraged to report them when they occurred

 - There was no rotation of jobs, so he would be using vibrating tools for at least four hours a day

 - He wasn’t provided with vibration-proof gloves or any other equipment to reduce exposure.

 While pursuing the case, we argued that the employers should have foreseen that his job posed a foreseeable risk of HAVS injury and ensured that a safe and proper system of work was in place.
 However, at no time was he subjected to any health surveillance or medical examination to see if he was suffering from HAVS.

 The employer should also have made sure that our client had taken regular breaks and that he understood the importance of doing so.
 Their failure to consider the health and safety risk of prolonged forceful gripping of vibrating tools represented a breach of their statutory duty.

-Claire also arranged for our client to undergo an independent medical assessment, which confirmed that his HAVS symptoms are permanent.
-Claire then approached the employers’ insurers to claim compensation for his HAVS related pain, injury and sustained financial losses.
+We also arranged for our client to undergo an independent medical assessment, which confirmed that his HAVS symptoms are permanent.
+We approached the employers’ insurers to claim compensation for his HAVS related pain, injury and sustained financial losses.

 For free legal advice call our Industrial Disease Solicitors